-Ascenda Capital, CMFA Create 198 Units of High Quality Middle-Income Housing in San Diego County with the $97 Million Acquisition of Latitude33 Apartments in Escondido, CA.
+Ascenda Capital, CMFA Create 198 Units of Middle-Income Housing in San Diego County with the $97 Million Acquisition of Latitude33 Apartments in Escondido, CA.

 The property, located at 515 Meander Glen, Escondido, CA 92025, is situated just a block from Escondido City Hall and the California Center for the Arts, Escondido.
 The property is located in the center of downtown, providing residents with convenient access to nearby retail, restaurants and local attractions such as Starbucks, Lowe's, Escondido World Marketplace, Regal Escondido and Northgate Market, all within walking distance.
 The majority of the units at Latitude33 are 3-level townhomes with attached garages and private entrances, providing residents with a spacious living experience and luxurious shared amenities.
 "We are thrilled to be providing middle-income families in Escondido with such a high quality of living at affordable rent levels," said Ascenda's Matt Avital.

 Ascenda Capital is a privately held, mission-driven real estate investment and development company located in Beverly Hills, CA. Since its inception in 2018, Ascenda has acquired more than $1 Billion of multifamily, totaling over 3,000 units.
 Ascenda currently owns 18 multifamily properties across multiple states, including Texas, New Mexico, and California.
-For more information about Ascenda Capital or this acquisition, please visit ascendacap.com.
+For more information about Ascenda Capital or this acquisition, please visit www.ascendacap.com.

 The California Municipal Finance Authority's ("CMFA") mission is to support economic development, job creation and social programs throughout the State of California while giving back to California communities.
 By supporting our member communities and their local charities with a portion of the revenue generated through the issuance of taxable and tax-exempt bonds for public, private and non-profit entities, the CMFA is able to directly contribute to the health and welfare of the residents of California.
 The CMFA Special Finance Agency ("Agency") is an affiliate joint powers authority of the CMFA, created to enable the CMFA to help alleviate California's housing crisis.
 Through the Middle-Income Housing Program, the Agency issues government bonds to acquire market-rate apartment buildings.
 These properties are then converted to income and rent-restricted units for middle income households, which are generally households earning 61% to 120% of AMI.
+For more information about the CMFA please visit www.cmfa-ca.com.

 SOURCE Ascenda Capital